zylklab/alfresco-nagios/README.md

 $ sudo apt-get install curl jshon
 ```

-If you plan to use NRPE config, you need to configure your Alfresco Server as a Nagios NRPE server.
+Note: If you plan to use NRPE config, you need to configure your Alfresco Server as a Nagios NRPE server.

 ## Alfresco configuration

-Mainly, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
+For consuming OOTB webscripts, you need to create a dedicated user for Alfresco Monitoring, for example monitor, with admin rights (belonging to ALFRESCO_ADMINISTRATORS group).
 Take into consideration that this password is used in Nagios scripts.
 You should use SSL in http requests, or running monitoring processes locally in Alfresco server via NRPE protocol (safer).
 Previously you need to install OOTB Support Tools addon in your Alfresco server.

 ### Enabling JMXProxy servlet